adi-code22/adi-code22/README.md

 </p>

 ## AdityA here,   👋
 Final year **Bachelor of Technology(B. Tech.)** student in **Computer Science and Engineering**, interested in latest IT technologies and the same curiosity led me in mastering domains like ***Mobile Application Development and Machine Learning***.
-A fast learner, team player who can work with challenging environment and diverse teams in combining manifold knowledge according to the requirements of the client.
-A Passionate programmer and thriving analyst with the ability to apply ML techniques & algorithms to solve real-world problems.
+A fast learner, team player who can work with challenging environment and diverse teams in combining manifold knowledge according to the requirements of my client.
+A Passionate programmer and thriving analyst with the ability to apply ML algorithms to solve real-world problems.

 <!-- <p align="left"> <img src="https://github-readme-stats.vercel.app/api?username=adi-code22&show_icons=true&theme=gotham" alt="adi-code22" width="453" height="320"/> -->

 <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />

 -
+- 💻 Data Analyst Intern at **Ernst & Young (EY)**.
-- 🔭 I’m currently working as CEO at IEDC CCE | GDSC Lead, Christ College of Engineering.
+- 🔭 I’m currently volunteering as CEO at IEDC CCE | GDSC Lead, Christ College of Engineering.
 - 📫 How to reach me: adityakrishnanp007@gmail.com
 - 🌱 I’m currently learning GoLang and Natural Language Processing.
 - 👯 I’m looking forward to collaborate on Flutter and NLP Projects.